 - New York Finger Lakes (July 2015 – July 2018)

 In addition, I am also keenly passionate about worldwide expressions of the Cabernet Franc grape varietal.

 I’m spending up to 43 months focusing on wines from these three regions from January 2015 – July 2018.

-During this period I’ll be doing intensive, in-depth exploration including reviews of Malbec, Malbec Blends, Cabernet Franc, Bonarda and Torrontes-based wines in Argentina, Cabernet Franc (especially Chinon) and Chenin Blanc-based wines in the Loire Valley, and Rhone Varietals, Red Zinfandel and Cabernet Franc-based wines in Lodi.
+During this period I’ll be doing intensive, in-depth exploration including reviews of Monastrell (Mourvedre) -based wines in Spain, Cabernet Franc (especially Chinon and New World versions) and Chenin Blanc-based wines in the Loire Valley and South Africa, and Rhone Varietals, Red Zinfandel and Cabernet Franc-based wines in Lodi.

 - Mendoza, Argentina: February 2015, January 2016 (2 visits)

 - New York Finger Lakes: August 2015, September 2015, October 2015 (3 visits)

 - Casablanca Valley, Chile: February 2015, January 2016 (2 visits)

 - Lodi, California: April 2016, August 2016 (2 visits)

 - Amador County California: April 2016, August 2016 (2 visits)